Home

 Many of the natural caves in Perlis have been dug extensively for tin, although are no longer worked.
 The caves in the Setul Mountain Range in Perlis are different from those found in the rest of Peninsula Malaysia as they have great depth and also have rivers flowing through them.
 There are flooded chambers, underground lakes, calcite formations, as well as manmade remains of old railway lines, engine rooms, wooden walkways, steps carved into rock, as well as smaller mining artifacts.

 The second longest cave in Peninsular Malaysia at 3748m.
 A river cave with some huge natural chambers and lots of relics from the mining era.
-Currently being turned into a show cave.
+It has now been partly developed and is used for adventure caving.

 Gua Kelam is a tunnel through the hill used as a short cut by the miners.